 - Delay in receiving your refund or paying the amount you owe on taxes

-- Trigger the refund to be mailed to you instead of being automatically deposited into your bank account or checking account
+- Triggering the refund to be mailed to you instead of being automatically deposited into your bank account or checking account

 Before sending or requesting payments directly from your financial accounts, including automatic payments, it’s essential you double check the bank routing number to avoid late fees, fines and other potentially costly delays.